bosp

 Ross Runfola is a Woodrow Wilson fellow, Phi Beta Kappa and summa cum laude graduate of the University of Buffalo,where he also earned his J.D. and PhD degrees.
 He has done post doctoral work at Stanford University and, in 2006, finished a residency at Oxford University.
 Runfola is an award winning attorney, professor and journalist, with a New York Times article selected unanimously by the nation's sports editors as the best sports feature in any newspaper or magazine.
 He has written hundreds of articles, film scripts and two books: Runfola co-edited with Donald Sabo, Jock: Sports and Male Identity, and in 2006, co-authored the textbook Understanding Sociology.
 What gives him the most pleasure, however, is writing poetry.

-Rebecca Schumejda is the author of Falling Forward (sunnyoutside, 2009); The Map of Our Garden (verve bath, 2009); Dream Big Work Harder (sunnyoutside 2006); The Tear Duct of the Storm (Green Bean Press, 2001).
-She lives in New York's Hudson Valley with her husband and daughter.
-Her website is www.rebeccaschumejda.com
+Rebecca Schumejda s the author of several poetry collections including: Cadillac Men (NYQ Books, 2012); From Seed to Sin(bottle of Smoke 2011); Falling Forward (sunnyoutside, 2009); The Map of Our Garden (verve bath, 2009); Dream Big Work Harder (sunnyoutside press 2006) and The Tear Duct of the Storm (Green Bean Press, 2001).
+She received a BA in English and Creative Writing from SUNY New Paltz and a MA in Poetics and Creative Writing from San Francisco State University.
+Her new book Waiting at the Dead End Diner is forthcoming from Bottom Dog Press in early 2014.

 Larry Smith is a native of the Industrial Ohio Valley who now lives along the Great Lake Erie.
 His poetry, fiction, and literary biographies of Lawrence Ferlinghetti and Kenneth Patchen are supported by his editing work at Bottom Dog Press.
 A born outsider working to get the word out... that's what he'd like to be known as.